Support

-What is the difference between business process outsourcing (BPO) and call centers?
+What is the difference between BPO and call centers?

 In the world of customer service and support, businesses are constantly striving to streamline their processes and provide exceptional experiences to their customers.
 As organizations explore different solutions to improve their operations, they often come across the terms "business process outsourcing" (BPO) and "call center."
 While these terms may seem similar, they actually have distinct differences in their functions and applications.
 In this article, we will explore what BPO is, what a call center entails, and the key differences between the two.
 We will also discuss the benefits of each and how Assembled, a leading workforce management platform, can help effectively manage both in-house and BPO teams.